audunf/meshtastic_flutter/README.md

 3. SettingsModel - settings for the app itself.

 # TODO
+- when selecting device from the config screen, it looks like new devices found aren't added to the list of available devices The stream is now OK.
+But code is very eager to connect.
+And that likely blocks or cancels scanning while in the list/scan for devices screen.
+  Need to somehow disable connections while in the selection screen.
+And ensure that nobody tries to connect while scanning.
 - also looks like we're connecting/disconnecting too much when attempting to select a new device.
 Not sure why that happens.
-- when selecting device from the config screen, it looks like new devices found aren't added to the list of available devices
 - how do we get an ACK from the radio when a packet has been sent?

-Main big thing:
-* Concluded that new data model is required.
-Storing all packets, regardless of payload type, into one table is just too confusing
-* Make storable data objects for all the new types
-* Make data model which is aware of the lists of Users, Nodes and Positions
-* Existing radio_cmd_queue -> MeshPacket

 TODO list: